MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 using System;
 using System.Threading.Tasks;
-using Microsoft.Quantum.Simulation.Simulators;    // contains the target machines (for example, QuantumSimulator, ResourcesEstimator) using NamespaceName;                              // make the Q# namespace available
+using Microsoft.Quantum.Simulation.Simulators;    // contains the target machines (for example, QuantumSimulator, ResourcesEstimator) using Superposition;                              // make the Q# namespace available
 ```

 Next, we declare our C# namespace, a few other bits and pieces (see the full code block below), and then any classical programming we would like (for example, computing arguments for the Q# callables).